What Is a CDN and Why Is It Critical to Live Streaming? (Update)January 21, 2020

 Most websites offering streaming use CDNs.
 For example, Google, Facebook, and Amazon have proprietary CDNs, and each one specializes in the particular type of service that they provide.

-The Wowza CDN is built on top of Akamai’s, which deals specifically with audio and video transmission.
-Hence, our network is designed for getting this type of data to users with high reliability and availability.
+The Wowza CDN offers multi-CDN flexibility utilizing Akamai, Fastly, and other leading providers.
+Our network is designed for getting live video data to users with high reliability and availability.

 And there’s more good news.
 The Wowza Streaming Cloud™ service automatically leverages the Wowza CDN to scale live streams on demand.
 Additionally, it’s available as an add-on stream target for Wowza Streaming Engine subscriptions.
 We also provide access to Facebook Live, YouTube Live, Fastly, Limelight Networks, and TATA Communications.